Managing Screen Time for Tweens

 3. BE WILLING TO TAKE SCREENS AWAY.
 If they can’t follow the rules, take away the devices for a period of time you can tolerate, let’s say a day to a week.
 They may — they will — have a tantrum or throw a fit, but if you stay strong with a neutral and firm attitude the protest will subside.

 4. NO SCREENS AFTER BEDTIME.
 The experts are unanimous about screen time and sleep.
 Devices should be out of your kids’ rooms.
 Even charging a device in your room can disrupt sleep patterns and certainly the compulsion to text has kids staying up too late or even waking in the night to connect with friends.
-And screens should be shut down an hour before bedtime because the stimulating blue light can make it harder to fall asleep.
+Also, screens should be shut down an hour before bedtime because the stimulating blue light can make it harder to fall asleep.

 5. REMAIN NEUTRAL.
 Parents often think that simply expressing disdain for their children’s attachment to electronic devices will solve the problem of too much screen time for kids.
 This tactic doesn’t work.
 It could actually increase the desire to use the devices, and it comes off as antagonistic to children who value their screen time.
 Maintain a neutral tone when you deliver your message.
 Be validating while setting limits.
 For example, you could say something like, “I understand how much you enjoy this (game/show/etc.), and I notice between this morning and this afternoon that you have already used your two hours of screen time.
 It’s time to stop for today.”